BriceShatzer/blog/README.md

 I have a tendency to excessively question things.
 I'm aware this has the potential to give off the impression that I'm an incredibly pessimistic and cynical, which I feel isn't the case.

 I view disagreement and conflict as almost universally healthy and positive things.
 Any time that I engaging in those sorts of dialogs, please understand that it isn't coming from a place of malice, negativity, or contrarianism.
-I'm just my way of trying to understand why something is the way that it is and trying to arrive at the most positive outcome.
+It's just my way of understanding why something is the way that it is and trying to arrive at the most positive outcome.

 I also admittedly lack a degree of emotional intelligence, which means I can inadvertently say or act in a way that is far more abrasive or biting than I had intended.